GoogleCloudPlatform/click-to-deploy/k8s/cassandra/README.md

 #### Create a Google Kubernetes Engine cluster

-Create a new cluster from the command line.
+Create a new cluster from the command line:

 ```shell
 export CLUSTER=cassandra-cluster